cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 	- __The same data from different perspectives__: Studies tend to observe users for a short period of time using a specific tool or visualization.
 However, the process of discovery using information visualization in practice involves longer stretches of time with many different tools, looking at a dataset from different points of views.
 Longitudinal studies and domain experts are beneficial for realistic measurement, but often difficult to integrate into studies.

-	- __Answering unasked questions__: One of the benefits of information is the enarthing and answering of new, unasked questions.
+	- __Answering unasked questions__: One of the benefits of information is the unearthing and answering of new, unasked questions.
 However, evaluations tend to measure the performance of specified, pre canned questions.
 Plaisant (2004) suggests allowing the users to explore the data on their own as one possible remedy.

 	- __Chances of discovery__: The chance of a payoff, in other words.
 A measure of estimating the chances of discovering a trend or phenomena in the data has not been implmented in many studies.
 Furthermore, the ripple effect of an increased awareness a visualization may bring (such as network administrators being more aware of network traffic) should also be measured.